jeffomatic/jl_signal/README.md

 }
 ```

-`StaticSignalConnectionsllocators.h` provides fast, purpose-built allocators that can be declared statically.
+`StaticSignalConnectionAllocators.h` provides fast, purpose-built allocators that can be declared statically.
 These allocator classes require you to know the maximum number of connections at compile time, although it's fairly trivial to adapt these pools to use runtime-allocated memory buffers instead.

 For many simple applications, you can just declare your connection allocators in the global scope.